Lori Kaye killed in San Diego synagogue shooting, rabbi among those injured in Chabad of Poway

 Rabbi Yonah Fradkin, executive director of Chabad of San Diego County, said in a statement that Lori Gilbert Kaye, 60, of Poway was killed.
 A friend of Kaye's, Audrey Jacobs, said on Facebook that she was "taking bullets" for Rabbi Yisroel Goldstein to save his life, and the rabbi continued to give his sermon after being shot.

-Goldstein, who was injured in the shooting, remembered Kaye as a "pioneering, founding member" of the congregation and says he is "heartbroken" by her death.
+Goldstein, who was injured in the shooting, remembered Kaye as a "pioneering, founding member" of the congregation and said he is "heartbroken" by her death.

 "In the face of senseless hate we commit to live proudly as Jews in this glorious country," Fradkin said.
 "We strongly believe that love is exponentially more powerful than hate.
 We are deeply shaken by the loss of a true woman of valor, Lori Kaye, who lost her life solely for living as a Jew."